-By definition $\hat{\bm \mu}_\text{ML}$ represents the Maximum Likelihood (ML) estimate for $\bm \mu$ given the observed data $\bm c$.
-Given $\hat{\bm \mu}_\text{ML}$, we still have to provide a point estimate for $\bm u$.
-A quite natural choice (also taken by Shepp and Vardi in their seminal paper \cite{shepp77} for the method presented in the next subsection) is to take the corresponding \emph{expected mean value} as the final estimate, formally:
+By definition $\hat{\bm \mu}_\text{MLE}$ represents the Maximum Likelihood (ML) estimate for $\bm \mu$ given the observed data $\bm c$, but still we have to provide a point estimate for $\bm u$.
+A natural choice (also taken by Shepp and Vardi in their seminal paper \cite{shepp77} for the method presented in the next subsection) is to take the corresponding \emph{expected mean value} as the final estimate, formally:

-where we retain the label ``ML" for simplicity.
-This equation represents a simple rescaling of $ \hat{\bm \mu}_\text{ML}$ by the factor $\myctot$.
-Therefore, with a simple variable substitution, the minimization \eqref{eq:MLfwithlambda} can be rewritten to deliver directly the final estimate $\hat{\bm u}_\text{ML}$, leading to the following constrained optimization problem:
+where we retain the label ``MLE" for simplicity.
+This equation represents a simple rescaling of $ \hat{\bm \mu}_\text{MLE}$ by the factor $\myctot$.
+Therefore, with a simple variable substitution, the minimization Eq. \eqref{eq:MLfwithlambda} can be rewritten to deliver the final estimate $\hat{\bm u}_\text{MLE}$ directly, leading to the following constrained optimization problem:

-In the original papers \cite{jrcstudy,ricciato16} the minimization \eqref{eq:MLfinal_u} is conducted via standard numerical solvers.
+In the original papers \cite{jrcstudy,ricciato16} the minimization in Eq. \eqref{eq:MLfinal_u} is conducted via standard numerical solvers.
 No remark is made therein about the uniqueness (or lack thereof) of the solution.